Neeraj05042001/Netflix-GPT/README.md

 - TMDB Image CDN url
 - Made the browse page amazing using tailwind css
 - Made custom Hook for Popular, Upcoming and TopRated movies
+- GPT search feature
+- Made a SearchBar and a language toggle Button
+-